Get help today 888-341-7785 or sign up for 24/7 text support.

 American Addiction Centers National Rehabs Directory

-Marijuana (sometimes referred to as dope, pot, or weed) contains the dried flowers and leaves of the cannabis plant.1 Continued marijuana use can lead to addiction, an outcome that may become more likely with an increasingly potent supply of the drug.2 Despite its perception as a gateway drug, the majority of people who use marijuana do not go on to use other “harder” drugs.2
+Marijuana (sometimes referred to as dope, pot, or weed) is the term commonly used to describe the dried flowers, leaves, and other portions of the cannabis plant.2 Continued marijuana use can lead to addiction, an outcome that may become more likely with an increasingly potent supply of the drug.2

 Is Marijuana Addictive?

-Marijuana contains tetrahydrocannabinol, or THC, which affects the brain and changes your consciousness or mood, leading to the sensation of feeling high.1,3 Daily use of weed can lead to the development of marijuana addiction, which is also referred to as a cannabis use disorder or marijuana use disorder.
+The primary intoxicating component in marijuana is tetrahydrocannabinol, or THC, which affects the brain in ways that can alter consciousness or mood, leading to the sensation of feeling high.2,4 Daily use of weed can lead to the development of marijuana addiction, which is also referred to as a cannabis use disorder or marijuana use disorder.2,4

 Substance use disorders (SUDs) like these are medical conditions that affect a person’s brain and behavior.
-In cases of a marijuana use disorder, it becomes difficult for a person to stop using the drug despite its potential for negative health and social consequences.
-About 10-30% of people who use weed may develop some degree of marijuana use disorder.2
+For SUDs, including marijuana use disorder, it becomes difficult for a person to stop using the drug despite its potential for negative health and social consequences.
+Some studies have suggested that as many as 30% of people who use weed go on to develop some degree of marijuana use disorder.2

 • Anxiety.